microsoft/LightGBM/docs/Parameters-Tuning.rst

 The total training time for LightGBM increases with the total number of tree nodes added.
 LightGBM comes with several parameters that can be used to control the number of nodes per tree.

-The suggestions below will speed up training, but might hurt statistical performance.
+The suggestions below will speed up training, but might hurt training accuracy.

 Decrease ``max_depth``
 **********************